SpringCare/bi_style_guides/looker_style_guide.md

 ##### Spacing
 - Leave an empty line of code before each major section header (see [Section headers](#section-headers) below)
-- Do not leave empty lines of code in between fields within the same section header
+- Leave an empty line of code between fields within the same section header

 ```
 # Bad